 Does THC Lower Testosterone?
 2026 Full Research Review

 Does THC lower testosterone levels?
-Analysis of studies on the HPG, LH, FSH, and fertility axes.
-Heavy users: testosterone decrease by approximately 58 ng/dL (JCEM, 2017).
+An analysis of studies on the HPG axis, LH, FSH, and fertility.
+Heavy users: a decrease in testosterone of about 58 ng/dL (JCEM, 2017).

-The question "does THC lower testosterone levels" comes up regularly in the offices of endocrinologists, andrologists, and on bodybuilding forums.
+The question of whether THC lowers testosterone levels regularly arises in the offices of endocrinologists, andrologists, and on bodybuilding forums.
 The answer is complex.
-A 2019 meta-analysis of 3,395 men found no statistically significant difference in mean testosterone levels between marijuana users and non-users (Andrology, 2019).
-However, in the subgroup of heavy users, there is a clear signal of a decrease in testosterone and deterioration of sperm parameters.
+A meta-analysis from 2019 included 3,395 men and did not show a statistically significant difference in average testosterone levels between marijuana users and non-users (Andrology, 2019).
+However, in the subgroup of heavy users, there is a clear signal of decreased testosterone and worsened sperm parameters.

 In this article, we break down the data.
-We discuss the hypothalamic-pituitary-testicular axis (HPG axis), the mechanism of action of THC on CB1 receptors in Leydig cells, short-term and long-term studies, the effects on LH, FSH, testosterone, and spermatogenesis, and the differences between heavy users and occasional cannabis consumers.
+We discuss the hypothalamic-pituitary-gonadal (HPG axis), the mechanism of THC's action on CB1 receptors in Leydig cells, short-term and long-term studies, the impact on LH, FSH, testosterone, and spermatogenesis.
+We also highlight the differences between heavy users and occasional marijuana consumers.

-We're devoting a separate chapter to CBD because the popular myth confusing CBD with THC persists in the minds of many athletes.
-In practice, CBD has negligible affinity for CB1 and doesn't significantly lower testosterone in humans.
-Finally, we discuss what this means for bodybuilding, strength sports, and the daily routine of men over 30 who care about testosterone.
+A separate chapter is dedicated to CBD, as the popular myth confusing CBD with THC persists in the minds of many athletes.
+In practice, CBD has negligible affinity for CB1 and does not significantly lower testosterone in humans.
+Finally, we show what this means for bodybuilding, strength sports, and the daily routine of men over 30 who care about testosterone.

 KEY INFORMATION